Solve Complex Digital Challenges with a UX Strategy Sprint

 Duration: 1-2 weeks

 The intake phase is all about information gathering.
-We begin by asking our clients to craft an initial problem statement describing the big-picture issue they hope to solve during the UX Strategy Sprint.
+We ask our clients to craft an initial problem statement describing the big-picture issue they hope to solve during the UX Strategy Sprint.

-Next, we work to quickly get up to speed on our client’s main pain points and assess their current situation relative to their stated problem.
+Next, we work to quickly get up to speed on our client’s main pain points and assess their situation relative to their stated problem.
 For example, let’s say a client wants to redesign their member portal to improve its usability.
 First, we would review and analyze the existing research, user data, and any other relevant information about the current portal.
-We would also look more broadly at competitors’ member portals to understand the industry-wide benchmarks for these digital spaces (as well as where our client currently sits within that framework).
+We would look more broadly at competitors’ member portals to understand the industry-wide benchmarks.
+We’ll also determine where our client currently sits within that framework.

 Phase 2: Client Workshop – Diverge and Converge